mrkmg/git-stream/README.md

     make test
     sudo make install

-By default, git-stream will be installed to `/usr/local/bin`.
+By default, Git Stream will be installed to `/usr/local/bin`.
 If you would prefer to install somewhere else, you can change the prefix. for example:

     sudo make install PREFIX=/usr